g0v-it/data-budget/g0v-ap/README.md

 The directory [examples](examples/README.ttl) provides some data and axioms ready to use in a RDF store with a SPARQL update and query capabilities.

-## How to use g0v-ap application profile
+## How to use g0v-ap

-If you want to write an application that analyzes/visualizes budget data, first you have to transform the government budget data in RDF linked data using gov-ap classes and properties.
+If you want to write an application that analyzes/visualizes budget data, first you have to transform the government budget data in RDF linked data using g0v-ap classes and properties.
 The produced linked data can be stored in a RDF store and queried using the [SPARQL language](http://www.w3.org/TR/sparql11-query/).
 With SPARQL update you can also easily write rules to generate (i.e. infers) other data view to simplify the development of your application.
 In practice, you have to extend g0v-ap to match your specific application needs.

 In this picture the typical dataflow:

 ![dataflow](doc/g0v-data-dataflow.png)

+The [g0v-ap-api vocabulary](http://data.budget.g0v.it/g0v-ap/v1) is an example of a g0v-ap specialization used to model data for the data-budget api component.

 ## Edit g0v-ap ontology